Thursday, 10 June 2021

 Costume Design by Christine Rawlins

-Christine Rawlins was costume designer on all episodes of the seventh season; she was also admamantly not a fan of science-fiction, which made her tasks of realizing the monster suits in 'The Silurians' and the spacesuits in this serial all the more daunting.
-The three spacesuits were bespoke-made one-piece garments made of a quilted fabric, with zippers down the back.
+Christine Rawlins was costume designer on all episodes of the seventh season; she was also not a fan of science-fiction, which made her tasks of realizing the monster suits in 'The Silurians' and the spacesuits in this serial all the more daunting.
+The three spacesuits were bespoke-made one-piece jumpsuits made of a quilted fabric, with zippers down the back.

 'Inferno'